puppetlabs-toy-chest/puppet-quest-guide/Quest_Guide/setup/setup.md

 Make a note of the IP address displayed.
 You'll need it to open an SSH connection to the Learning VM and in order to access to the PE Console later.

-Now log out from the VM.
+For the Learning VM's quest tool to work smoothly, you'll need to log out before starting your SSH session.
+(The file that tracks your command line history will only be created after you log out for the first time.)
 Enter the command:

     exit